snakajima/AJMax.js/README.md

 DBI object must have 'cmd' property and 'params' property.

-The value of 'cmd' property (command) must be one of 'html', 'emit', 'hide', 'show', 'alert' (this is not extensible at this point, but may change later).
+The value of 'cmd' property (command) must be one of 'html', 'template', 'emit', 'alert' or one of application specific commands specified in the command extension (specified by calling AJ.extend() method).

 The meaning of 'params' property depends on the command.